Morpheus-pwn/AI_Agent/README.md

 ## Model Selection

-This project uses the `gemini-pro` model, which is recommended for text-only chat with the Generative Language API key.
+This project uses the `gemini-2.0-flash` model, which is recommended for text-only chat with the Generative Language API key.

 If you want to use multimodal (text+image) capabilities, change the model to `gemini-pro-vision` in `main.py`: